Why is the Onboarding Experience So Important?

 To calculate cost per hire, tally all the expenses you spent on onboarding divided by the number of hires for the year.

 How many new employees make it through your onboarding process?
 If you find a lot of new hires are not completing onboarding and are leaving the company, you’ve got a real problem.

 How to calculate completion rate:

 # of Employees who begin onboarding / # of Employees who complete onboarding= Completion Rate.

 To calculate completion rate, simply divide the number of all the employees you started onboarding during a certain time period, and then divide by the number of employees who successfully completed onboarding.

-During the onboarding process, HR should conduct focus groups with new hires to find out their feelings and impressions of their new role and company as a whole.
-This is a great opportunity to solicit feedback since new hires have a fresh set of eyes coming into your organization.
+During onboarding, HR should conduct focus groups with new hires to find out their feelings and impressions of their new role and the company as a whole.
+This is a great opportunity to solicit feedback since new hires have a fresh set of eyes coming into the organization.

 Pulse surveys should be used to obtain quick feedback about an aspect of the onboarding process.
 They’re typically short and frequently sent to get a “pulse” on how the new hire is feeling.
-While this could be administered via paper, email, etc. here are a few ques8ons you might consider including:
+While this could be administered via paper, email, etc., consider including the following questions:

 - On a scale of 1-10 (1=definitely not, 10=absolutely), how likely are you to recommend working at the company to a friend?